soulwax/Heapsort-Performance-Measurement-Tools/README.md

    ./bin/heapsort 5 2 9 1 7 4
    ```

-   This sorts the numbers 5, 2, 9, 1, 7, 4 directly.

 2. **Sort numbers from an input file**:

    ```sh
    ./bin/heapsort -f input/randnum_ea6c2b8b5c51682f.txt
    ```

-   This reads integers from the specified file and sorts them.
-Make sure to provide the exact path to the file.

 3. **Sort and save to output file**: